 The Maronesa cattle are local and very adaptable to their environment.
 They are not very active or nervous.
 These cattle are used to being with humans, but they do not get easily scared or aggressive.
 They can be easily tamed with food and water, so they have an easy time being put in a stable, paddock, or field.
 They are also intelligent, which makes them easier to manage.

 The Maronesa cattle is an herbivore.
 They usually eat grass and leaves from bushes and trees.
-They require large areas to graze, because of that they are usually found in open areas for a long time.
-The cattle live in the mountain slopes of the Serra da Estrela, with 1,700 to 2,000 meters above sea level.
+They require large areas to graze, and because of that, they are usually found in open areas for a long time.
+The cattle live on the mountain slopes of the Serra da Estrela, with 1,700 to 2,000 meters above sea level.

 The Maronesa cattle are used to produce milk and meat, with their milk and meat being very important in the local diets, as well as their skin.
 They usually produce around 5 liters of milk per day.
 The meat of these cattle is juicier compared to other breeds of cattle.
 The meat is lean, with good flavor.